-RAMAKRISHNA MISSION ASHRAMA, BELGAUM
+RAMAKRISHNA MISSION ASHRAMA, BELAGAVI

 Activities of the Ashrama along the lines laid down by Swami Vivekananda – "Atmano Mokshartham Jagadhitaya cha" or "for the liberation of self & welfare of the world."